kelvinpalves/sita-spring-boot-example/README.md

-# The SITA principle for Location Privacy - Spring Boot Example
+# The SITA principle for Location Privacy

-This project apply the SITA principle for location privacy
+This project apply the SITA principle for location privacy using the Spring Boot framework.